nkbds/ws2019_track1/README.md

 To access the system, go to the following URL in a browser (Chrome works best): https://colab.research.google.com/  This will launch a new virtual environment where you can play with the workshop notebooks.
 Make sure you have a Google login and are logged into the Colab service.
 Check to make sure the environment is working by doing the following:

 1. When you go https://colab.research.google.com, a pop-up screen will ask you which notebook to open.
-Click the “GITHUB” tab and then put in joh06288 for the Github URL and find the AMIA2019_W07 repository and select the “Check_Environment” notebook:
+Click the “GITHUB” tab and then put in "nkbds" for the Github URL and find the "ws2019_track1" repository and select the “Check_Environment” notebook:

 2. Navigate to the main menu and select “Runtime -> Run all”.
 You will be warned that the notebook is not from Google and that your runtimes will be reset.
 Pick “Run anyway” and “Yes” to run the notebook.
 If